 Discover the local history in Dorgali Archeological Museum

-Albeit small, the local Archeological Museum is well organized and hosts a considerable number of relics, spacing from prehistoric to contemporary ones.
-It’s divided into three rooms that show, in chronological order, what happened in this part of the island throughout the centuries.
+Albeit small, the local Archeological Museum hosts a considerable number of relics, spacing from prehistoric to contemporary ones.
+There are three rooms that show, in chronological order, what happened in this part of the island throughout the centuries.

-The relics exposed have been accurately chosen among all the findings and there is a huge presence of objects found in sites that are still open to the public, while the relics found in destroyed / hard to access places are less numerous.
+The relics you will see have been accurately chosen among all the findings.
+There’s also a huge presence of objects found in sites that are still open to the public.
+You will also see relics found in destroyed / hard to access places are less numerous.
 This has been done to encourage visitors to explore the area.

 Hike all the way to Tiscali